 When I returned for the second watering can full, I heard voices inside.
 'Blimey', I thought, 'There's two of them squeezed in there'.
 It was only when I returned for the third time with the watering can that I realised there was a radio on in the tent, so it must have been one camper and one radio.

 Later this morning I heard somebody outside of the motorhome (we had the door open to air the vehicle), it was the man who had said "Bonjour" as I left the shower block this morning.
 He needed help, he was gesturing that he needed a hammer.
-So out to the back I went and fetch the toolbox.
+So out to the back I went to fetch the toolbox.
 I then followed him - to the tiny red flip-up tent in the next avenue of pitches.
 He needed help in pitching it properly, although he had spent last night in it, the tent needed pegging down.
 So out comes the hammer and I get it all sorted for him, problem was he was one peg short, so back to the vehicle I go to rummage for a steel peg.
-Fortunately for him I had just one onboard which I used to peg the back end down.
-I should just add here looking for a bit of sympathy, that by now it was peeing down with rain and I was getting very wet.
+Fortunately for him I had just one onboard which I then used to peg the back end down.
+I should just add here, looking for a bit of sympathy, that by now it was peeing down with rain and I was getting very wet.
 Ok, so I could have fetched my mac, but we're talking focus here, commitment to the task in hand.

 He was telling me that he spoke Spanish (he had a Spanish passport), a little French and not much English.
 I believe he said he was Moroccan by birth.
 The thing is this chap had a load of personal effects as well as his tent, but no car.
 So how was he getting about?

-Anyway, job done, until I realised that all of his personal possessions were getting very wet, so back to the motorhome I went to donate the plastic tarpaulin I'd only just bought before we came away, to use when I need to lay under the vehicle to sort out any problems.
+Anyway, job done, until I realised that all of his personal possessions were getting very wet, so back to the motorhome I went to donate the plastic tarpaulin I'd only just bought before we came away, to use should I need to lay under the vehicle to sort out any problems.
 The tarpaulin covered all of his kit nicely.
 I also gave him my peg-puller, and demonstrated how it worked, so that whenever he was ready to move on he could get the pegs out of the ground.
 He was very grateful bless him and my motivation was simply that like us all, he was trying to make his way in the world as best he could, and we all need a little help from time to time to do that.
 Besides that, if he was Moroccan, he would perhaps stay longer and scare the thumb-suckers.

 This was the second day we have been denied fresh bread, so it was another lunch of cheese and biscuits with a glass of wine.